 The PRICEMAT function uses the following arguments:

-- Settlement (required argument) – It is the security’s settlement date or the date that the coupon is purchased.
+Settlement (required argument) – The security’s settlement date or the date that the coupon is purchased.
 The security’s settlement date should be after the issue date.

-- Maturity (required argument) – It is the security’s maturity date or the date when the security expires.
+Maturity (required argument) – This is the security’s maturity date or the date when the security expires.

-- Issue (required argument) – It is the security’s issue date that is expressed as a serial date number.
+Issue (required argument) – The security’s issue date that is expressed as a serial date number.

-- Rate (required argument) – It is the interest on the security on the date of issue.
+Rate (required argument) – This is the interest rate on the security on the date of issue.

-- Yld (required argument) – It is the annual yield of the security.
+Yld (required argument) – This is the annual yield of the security.

-- Basis (optional argument) – It specifies the financial day count basis that is used by the security.
+Basis (optional argument) – Specifies the financial day count basis that is used by the security.

 How to use the PRICEMAT Function in Excel?

 As a worksheet function, PRICEMAT can be entered as part of a formula in a cell of a worksheet.
-To understand the uses of the function, let us consider an example:
+To understand the uses of the function, let’s consider an example:

 If we wish to calculate the price per $100 face value of a security that pays interest at maturity, we can do it using the PRICEMAT function.
 The security’s issue date is January 1, 2017, the settlement date is April 1, 2017, and the maturity date is March 31, 2021.
 The rate of interest at issue is 5.5% and the annual yield is 3.5%.
 The US (NASD) 30/360 day count basis is used.
 We provide references to the cells in the formula.